jenkinsci/ansicolor-plugin/README.md

 }
 ```

+## Colormaps

+The argument to the ansiColor function can be either `term`, `vga`, `gnome-terminal` or `css`.
+This defines which colors Jenkins should show for some of the escape codes.
+You can find the exact colors used here: https://github.com/jenkinsci/ansicolor-plugin/blob/,aster/src/main/java/hudson/plugins/ansicolor/AnsiColorMap.java#L45.

 ## In a traditional job

 Traditional, Jenkins UI defined jobs, can also take advantage of `ansicolor` by enabling it under "Build Environment" settings.